Creating and Running a Zend Framework (Laminas) Project in ServBay

 PostgreSQL Integration Example

-Demonstrates how to connect and query a PostgreSQL database from a Zend Framework controller.
+Demonstrates connecting to and querying PostgreSQL in a Zend Framework controller.

 Configure Database Connection